johnmathews/price-predictor/README.md

 #### Coinmarketcap

-Real-time data only on free tier
+Real-time only on free tier

 Data: